michel1991/ocp-java-11/exceptions/README.md

 * D. Neither of these

 Custom exception classes may simply use the default constructor.
 It is also common to override the constructors that take a singleException or a single String, making option C correct.

+##### Which of the following statements about java.lang.Error are most accurate?
+(Choose two.)
+* A. An Error should be thrown if a file system resource becomes temporarily unavailable.
+* B. An application should never catch an Error.
+* C. Error is a subclass of Exception, making it a checked exception.
+* D. It is possible to catch and handle an Error thrown in an application.
+* E. An Error should be thrown if a user enters invalid input.
+* F. Error is a subclass of RuntimeException, making it an unchecked exception.

+An Error indicates an unrecoverable problem.
+Options A and E are incorrect because the application could possibly recover.
+While it is possible to catch an Error, it is strongly recommended that an application never do so, making options B and D correct.
+Finally, options C and F are incorrect because Error extends from Throwable, not Exception or RuntimeException, although it is an unchecked exception.